Sprinkler Maintenance Tips

 Not all sprinklers are created equal.
 In fact, some are better suited for particular tasks than others.
 And, some use water much more efficiently than others.
 Find out more about types of sprinklers here or watch this Garden Time segment.
 Regardless of the type of sprinkler that you use, there are simple things you can do to ensure that the right amount of water gets where it is needed.

 Summer Maintenance Checklist

-- Know how long it takes your sprinkler to water an inch.
-Use a tuna can or (free) watering gauge kit to measure your sprinkler's water use.
-We are delivering free watering gauge kits to customers served by Consortium members through July 31st.
-Request one today by emailing firstname.lastname@example.org.
+Know how long it takes your sprinkler to water an inch.
+Use a watering gauge or tuna can to measure your sprinkler's water use.
+We give away watering gauge kits to customers served by Consortium members during the month of July.
+Keep your eyes peeled for the offer.

 - Accurate spray patterns.
 Adjust your sprinkler heads so they water your landscape and not sidewalks or pavement.
 Also make sure their spray isn’t blocked by plants or other materials.

-- Install a rain sensor.
+Install a rain sensor.
 Rain sensors are designed to shut off sprinkler systems when rainfall reaches a preset amount, usually 1/4 inch.
 Once the moisture level subsides, the sensor re-enables the sprinkler system, resuming the previous watering schedule.
-Rain sensors should be mounted in an unobstructed area exposed to open sky - minimizing the potential for fallen leaves or other debris from blocking the sensor.
+Rain sensors should be mounted in an unobstructed area exposed to open sky - minimizing the potential for fallen leaves or other debris to block the sensor.